-Former Florida coach Jim McElwain has reportedly accepted a job and officially signed on with the Michigan Wolverines.
+Former Florida coach Jim McElwain reportedly has accepted a job and officially signed on with the Michigan Wolverines.

 Former Florida head coach Jim McElwain has signed a deal to join Jim Harbaugh's staff at Michigan, McElwain tells ESPN.
 McElwain will coach the Wolverines' receivers and also be involved in helping to coordinate the offense and develop the weekly game plan.